 The current director of the Wisconsin Institute for Creative Writing is Amaud Jamaul Johnson.
 For questions about the fellowship program not answered below please contact the Creative Writing Program Administrator, Sean Bishop, at email@example.com.

 The Carl Djerassi Fellowship in Playwriting was established by scientist and author Carl Djerassi to encourage beginning-to-mid-career playwrights whose work is not only performed, but also has intrinsic literary value.
 To realize Dr. Djerassi's vision, the University of Wisconsin-Madison's Program in Creative Writing annually awards a fellowship to a playwright whose whose plays can be read and discussed as works on the page as well as performed on the stage.
 Playwrights whose works have been published as well as performed are especially of interest.
 Applications must be received by April 20.
 Details and frequently asked questions regarding the fellowship can be found on the application page of this website.

 McCreight, and Smith

-Poets and fiction writers who have completed or will have completed an MFA or a PhD in creative writing by August 15th of the fellowship year are eligible to apply for a Wisconsin Institute poetry or fiction fellowship, provided they have not yet published more than one full-length book of poetry, fiction, creative nonfiction, or other creative work by the February 28 application deadline.
+Poets and fiction writers who have completed or will have completed an MFA or a PhD in creative writing by August 15th of the fellowship year are eligible to apply for a Wisconsin Institute poetry or fiction fellowship, provided they have not yet published more than one full-length book of poetry, fiction, creative nonfiction, or other creative work by the extended March 3 application deadline.
 Details and frequently asked questions regarding these fellowships can be found on the fellowship applications page of this website.
 The HEAF is the only Institute fellowship for which graduates of the UW MFA program are eligible to apply.